Skip to main content Skip to footer

 If you need any aids or adaptations to enable you to live in your home, your local social services may be able to assist you.

 If you live in a leasehold or shared ownership property, any physical changes to the property would have to be agreed with ourselves before any work is carried out.
-If this is the case, you should contact the Leasehold and Service Charge Team with written details of the required adaptation and a copy of the occupational therapist’s report.
+If this is the case, you should contact the Leasehold and Contracts Team with written details of the required adaptation and a copy of the occupational therapist’s report.

 Please write to:

-Leasehold and Service Charge Team,
+Leasehold and Contracts Team,

 Sumner House,